ciubotarum/coding-challanges/src/theory.md

   * `arrayDeque.add("First");`, `String element = arrayDeque.poll();`

 #### `Map` Interface
-* objects that maps keys to values
+* an object that maps the keys to values
-* no duplicate allowed
+* not have an order
+* keys are unique and map only one value
+* if a duplicate key is added, the new value will replace the old value
 * have methods for adding, removing and manipulating key-value pairs

 Common implementations: